Shackleton History, Family Crest & Coats of Arms

 - Scott Shackleton, American Republican politician, Member of Michigan State House of Representatives 107th District; Elected 1998

-- Pauline E. Shackleton, American Democrat politician, Delegate to Democratic National Convention from District of Columbia, 1956, 1960, 1972; Member of Democratic National Committee from District of Columbia, 1963
+- Pauline E. Shackleton, American Democratic Party politician, Delegate to Democratic National Convention from District of Columbia, 1956, 1960, 1972; Member of Democratic National Committee from District of Columbia, 1963

-- John H. Shackleton, American Democrat politician, Candidate for supervisor of Canton Township, Michigan, 1902
+- John H. Shackleton, American Democratic Party politician, Candidate for supervisor of Canton Township, Michigan, 1902

 - James Maxwell Shackleton (1896-1968), American Republican politician, Delegate to Michigan State Constitutional Convention from Saginaw County 1st District, 1961-62